 The main backpack is rectangular and somewhat shallow.
 It doesn’t use any stretchy material so I was worried how easily I could pack everything.
 So far, I’ve been able to put in a small tent, sleeping bag, emergency bivvy, full rain wear and a change of clothes.
 My sleeping mat is strapped under the pack so I just need room for a camping stove, which I’m hopeful I can squeeze in.

 This is a great pack.
 It fits well, is comfortable to wear and I love having a spacious front pouch to throw stuff in.
-I don’t think it’s perfect, but it’s the kind of pack you can customize to make work for you, and I like that a lot.If you have a comment, find me on Twitter at @longcountdown.
+I don’t think it’s perfect, but it’s the kind of pack you can customize to make work for you, and I like that a lot.If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!